YuraPopovych/Exploring-Data-in-Python-3/README.md

 most messages in the file.

 ## 9.4
-This program count the domain name from file
+This program count the domain names from file

+## 10.1
+Count emails and print email which most active

+## 10.2
+This program counts the distribution of the hour of the day for each of the messages.

+## 10.3
+Write a program that reads a file and prints the letters in decreasing order of frequency.